GhanimAlkilani/CanSat/README.md

 # CubeSat

 ## Description
-CubeSat it's small Sat with many features such as taking photos, videos and sending information from the space to the receiver on the earth.
+A CubeSat is a small satellite equipped with a range of features, including capturing photos, videos, and transmitting data from space to Earth receivers.
+This versatile satellite is developed using Arduino technology and fabricated with a 3D printer.

 ## Technologies
 - 3D Printer for print the body of the cube.